Eslorex/Youtube-Mass-WEBM-MP3-Downloader/README.md

 It will not show any progress when converting file into mp3 from webm.
 And it might take a bit for it to convert mp3 depending on your pc specs so don't worry when nothing happens on console screen.
 Just wait for the progress.
 You can see the progress if you refresh the folder.

-# Youtube Mass WEBM Downloader

-Just put the URLs and its done.